-January 16, 2019 Ruling No. 2019-4838 Page 3 noncompliance within a specified time period, and (ii) provide that if the noncompliance is not timely corrected, a decision in favor of the other party will be rendered on any qualifiable issue, unless the noncomplying party can show just cause for the delay in conforming to EEDR's order.3 In this case, the agency's request for a compliance ruling appears to be premature because it has not provided evidence to demonstrate that it first notified the grievant in writing of the alleged procedural violation.
+February 6, 2019 Ruling No. 2019-4850 Page 3 noncompliance within a specified time period, and (ii) provide that if the noncompliance is not timely corrected, a decision in favor of the other party will be rendered on any qualifiable issue, unless the noncomplying party can show just cause for the delay in conforming to EEDR's order.3 In this case, the agency's request for a compliance ruling appears to be premature because the evidence provided to demonstrate that it first notified the grievant in writing of the alleged procedural violation is open to question as a "draft" letter.
 Ordinarily, this is a situation in which EEDR would direct the agency to give written notice of the alleged noncompliance to the grievant and allow the grievant five workdays to correct any noncompliance before seeking a compliance ruling.
-Based on a review of the information submitted by the parties, however, it is evident that the grievant has not taken any action to proceed with her grievance for an extended period of time.
-Indeed, over four months have passed since the second step response was delivered to the grievant's address, and it has been over three months since the agency allegedly mailed its notice of noncompliance.
-Accordingly, and in the interest of expeditiously resolving the issues raised in the grievance, the grievant is ordered to contact her human resources office and indicate whether she wishes either to conclude the grievance or advance to the third step within ten workdays of the date of this ruling.4 If she does not, the agency may administratively close the grievance without any further action on its part.
+Based on a review of the information submitted by the parties, however, it is evident that the grievant has not taken any action to proceed with the grievance for an extended period of time; indeed, over a year have passed since the third step response was delivered to the grievant's address.
+Moreover, the grievant is no longer employed by the agency and does not appear to have contacted the agency about the status of his grievance since receiving the third response.
+Accordingly, and in the interest of expeditiously resolving the issues raised in the grievance, the grievant is ordered to contact his human resources office and indicate whether he wishes either to conclude the grievance or request qualification of his grievance for a hearing from the agency head within ten workdays of the date of this ruling.4 If he does not, the agency may administratively close the grievance without any further action on its part.
 The grievance may be reopened only upon a timely showing by the grievant of just cause for the delay (for example, a serious illness, or other circumstances beyond the grievant's control).
-EEDR's rulings on matters of compliance are final and nonappealable.5 to the Christopher M. Grab Director Office of Equal Employment and Dispute Resolution 3 While in cases of substantial noncompliance with procedural rules the grievance statutes grant EEDR the authority to render a decision on a qualifiable issue against a noncompliant party, EEDR favors having grievances decided on the merits rather than procedural violations.
+EEDR's rulings on matters of compliance are final and nonappealable.5 Christopher M. Grab The the St.

+Director Office of Equal Employment and Dispute Resolution 3 While in cases of substantial noncompliance with procedural rules the grievance statutes grant EEDR the authority to render a decision on a qualifiable issue against a noncompliant party, EEDR favors having grievances decided on the merits rather than procedural violations.
 Thus, EEDR will typically order noncompliance corrected before rendering a decision against a noncompliant party.
 However, where a party's noncompliance appears driven by bad faith or a gross disregard of the grievance procedure, EEDR will exercise its authority to rule against the party without first ordering the noncompliance to be corrected.
-4 See Grievance Procedure Manual § 3.2.
+4 See Grievance Procedure Manual § 3.3.
 5 See Va.
 Code §§ 2.2-1202.1(5), 2.2-3003(G).